Morioka-Yutaka/sas_dataset_json/sas_dataset_json.md

 ;
 run;
 quit;
- %m_sas_to_ndjson1_1(outpath = /project/json_out,
+ %m_sas_to_json1_1(outpath = /project/json_out,
                  library = WORK,
                  dataset = adsl,
+                 pretty = Y
 );

 Required SAS 9.4 and above

   Author         : [Yutaka Morioka]
+  Created Date   : [2025-05-22]
+  Past update Date   : [2025-05-23] -- delete ITEMGROUPDATASEQ
+  Past update Date   : [2025-05-25] -- modified to not output data attributes with empty definitions.
-  Created Date   : [2025-06-23]
+  Past update Date   : [2025-06-23] -- apply the e8601DT format to the LastModifiedDateTime
-  Last update Date   : [2025-08-13] --
+  Pat\st update Date   : [2025-08-13] --
-    When the E8601DT format is applied, set dataType = "date" and targetDataType = "integer".
+    When the E8601TM format is applied, set dataType = "date" and targetDataType = "integer".
 However, specifications in extended attributes take precedence.
-    Added escape processing when double quotation marks are included in data.
-  Version        : 0.20
+(0.20)
+  Last update Date   : [2025-08-24] --
+    Add processing when formats other than ISO8601 are used for dates, dates and times, and times Version        : 0.21
   License        : MIT License